 Public policy debates are likely to spring up and be hotly debated in certain areas, as some lawmakers wish to pursue decriminalization as a way of “democratizing access,” which is generally at odds with the controlled and risk-mindful approach of FDA approval pursued by pharmaceutical companies.
 Some local communities in the US have already decriminalized possession of some of these substances, effectively charting the same course as marijuana, though this raises potential questions around safety, responsibility, and liability.

 With cannabis, we have seen a rippling impact across industries far beyond healthcare.
 CBD is now a common ingredient in food and drink, cosmetics, and even pet care.
-In Colorado, one of the first states in the US to legalize the recreational use of marijuana, there has been a significant increase in cannabis tourism, where travelers visit the state specifically to experience legalized marijuana.
-According to the Colorado State Department of Revenue, the state has also seen over $12 billion in revenue since legalization in 2014.
+In Colorado, one of the first states in the US to legalize the recreational use of marijuana, there has been a 51% increase in cannabis tourism where travelers visit the state specifically to experience legalized marijuana.
+The state also has seen over $12 billion in state revenue since legalization in 2014.
 As psychedelic restrictions are lifted, additional use cases may emerge and similarly impact a wide range of industries.

 More broadly, as psychedelics enter the broader cultural consciousness, there may be a trend toward products and experiences that reference the psychedelic realm as we look to adjacent categories.
 For example, in fall 2021, Stella McCartney hosted a runway show entitled “An Expansion of Consciousness,” described as “rooted in the powerful notion that mushrooms are the future of fashion.”

-As Psychedelic Explorers continue to stretch the frontiers of mental health treatment:
+As Psychedelic Adventurers continue to stretch the frontiers of mental health treatment:

-- Are you identifying opportunities to position yourself at the forefront of this burgeoning industry?
+- How will you identify opportunities to position yourself at the forefront of this burgeoning industry?

 - How will you contribute to the shape of new societal norms?